khemmyrick/Mineral-Cat-2/README.md

 	- In the details view, no group name should be bolded. [x]
 	- Group List view now renders to mineral list template.
 Group List template is now deprecated.

-4. Optimize database queries [] <---- This should be the hard part.
-This weekend's mission.
+4. Optimize database queries [] <---- Mostly done.
+Just need to finish category list.
-	- Apply django-debug-toolbar to project. []
+	- Apply django-debug-toolbar to project. [x] <---- That felt clumsy and haphazard but at least it happened!!!!
-	- Use the django-debug-toolbar to check that queries to the database take no longer than 10ms to complete. []
+	- Use the django-debug-toolbar to check that queries to the database take no longer than 10ms to complete. [x]

 5. Unit test the app. []
 	- Write unit tests to test that each view is displaying the correct information.[]